 Assertions

-Choose the most accurate assertions.
-Is better Assert::same($a, $b) than Assert::true($a === $b) because it displays meaningful error message on failure.
-In the second case we get false should be true only and it says nothing about $a and $b variables contents.
+Choose the most suitable assertions.
+Assert::same($a, $b) is better than Assert::true($a === $b), because it displays a meaningful error message upon failure.
+In the second case, we only get false should be true which tells us nothing about the contents of the variables $a and $b.

-Examples assume the following class alias is defined:
+Examples assume the following alias is created:

 use Tester\Assert;